-The College of Engineering offers a variety of work environments for students working on course-related projects.
-These spaces range from completely open-access areas to those that require intensive training for access.
-The areas listed below are structured to provide you the tools necessary to complete successively more complicated projects as you move through the curriculum in the College.
+The College of Engineering has developed a variety of highly-functional work areas for students to complete course- and research-related projects in all engineering disciplines.
+These workspaces range from being completely open-access to highly restricted, requiring intensive training for access.
+The areas listed below are structured to provide students the tools necessary to complete successively more complicated projects as they progress through the curriculum in the College.

-The CD+IS in Driftmier 329 is an open-access space for all students to utilize for collaborative student projects.
-A variety of resources are available in the Studio including high-power workstations, two small-group meeting rooms, a large collaborative space, and a 3D printing and digitizing (2D and 3D) work area.
-Presentation tools include Apple TV-enabled projectors and monitors.
-A vast whiteboard wall is available for brainstorming, calculating, and planning.
+The Design and Discovery Lab in Driftmier 1350 is an open-access space for all students to utilize for collaborative class projects, Capstone projects, and research projects.
+Resources in the Lab include presentation tools, graphics workstations, a large collaborative space, vented soldering stations, and 3D printing and digitizing (2D and 3D) capabilities.
+Presentation tools include wireless-enabled projection, a smart podium, and markerboards.

 Student Fabrication Center

-The Design Workspace offers space, tools, and equipment for the initial stages of design projects.
-The workspace includes workbenches, storage areas, 3D printing capabilities, hand tools, power tools, electronics fabrication tools and more to support student projects.
-The Design Workspace is also home to the College’s Technology Lending Program, a program that offers a variety of tools for students to check-out on a limited-term basis.
+The Design Workshop offers space, tools, and equipment for the initial stages of design projects.
+The workspace includes workbenches, storage areas, 3D printing capabilities, hand tools, electronics fabrication tools and more to support student projects.
+The Design Workshop is also home to the College’s Technology Lending Program, a program that offers a variety of tools, sensors, and equipment for students to check-out on a limited-term basis.

-The Digital Fabrication Shop takes fabrication a few steps beyond was is possible in the Design Workspace.
-Bigger, more powerful tools and equipment are available to take designs and make them real.
-The Fabrication Shop includes number wood- and metal-working tools (saws, drill presses, welders, benders) and digital fabrication tools (laser cutter, Shopbot, PCB mill, lathe, mill).
+The Digital Prototyping Lab advances fabrication capabilities beyond what is possible in the Design Workspace.
+Bigger, more powerful tools and equipment are available to transform digital designs to prototypes and products.
+The Prototyping Lab offers many wood-, plastic-, and metal-working tools (saws, drill presses, welders, benders) and digital fabrication tools (3D printers, laser cutters, Shopbot, PCB mill, 4-axis mill, waterjet).
 Most of these tools are in controlled-access cages for which additional training is required to gain access.
 In addition to these tools are all manner of hand and power tools.
 Storage carts and work surfaces abound.
 If you can dream it, you can build it here.
-A small, 6-workstation computer lab is planned for the Shop, as well.

 People and support